rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Blurry scopes

-Sometimes, similar methodologies can be used for all three scopes, e.g., recommender systems may serve all purposes.
+Sometimes, methodologies can be used for all three scopes, e.g., recommender systems may serve all purposes.

 | Scope          | Recommendation type                         |
 |----------------|---------------------------------------------|